Emily Wolfe

 For her new solo exhibition, Emily Wolfe presents a body of work that navigates the unstable territory between intimacy and distance, memory and materiality.
 Across the exhibition, forms emerge and dissolve through layered surfaces, gestures, and fragments, inviting viewers into spaces that feel at once deeply personal and strangely collective.

 At its core, the exhibition considers how we hold emotion within objects, spaces, and bodies.
 The works hover between abstraction and recognition, revealing fleeting impressions that feel both fragile and insistent.
+The skies become repositories for memory, longing, and states of feeling that resist clear articulation.
+Their openness suggests freedom and possibility, while their continual transformation reminds us that nothing remains fixed.
 In doing so, Wolfe opens a space where vulnerability is neither spectacle nor confession, but a quiet condition of being.

-Coinciding with the exhibition is Wolfe’s inclusion in Time Lag, a group exhibition at Yu-Hsiu Museum of Art in Taiwan, on view from 19 September 2026 to 17 January 2027.
+Coinciding with the exhibition is Wolfe’s inclusion in Imaginative Reality, a group exhibition at Yu-Hsiu Museum of Art in Taiwan, on view from 19 September 2026 to 17 January 2027.
 Together, these presentations extend the artist’s ongoing exploration of perception, embodiment, and the poetics of process across distinct geographic and institutional contexts.
-In doing so, they further establish her engagement with material sensitivity, spatial tension, and the instability of memory.
+In doing so, they further establish her engagement with material sensitivity, spatial tension, and the instability of memory — as well as with the fleeting beauty of skies that are at once expansive, intimate, and continually changing.